 Chicks grow rapidly during this period.
-The eyes of all the chicks had fully opened and thus they became more alert to their surroundings with open eye.
-Though their vision is not well developed initially but gradually it improves.
-The eyes were blue in color.
-The feathers of the upper body parts became more prominent than previous days.
-Also the down feathers start to grow that were white in color.
-As the nestlings grew they started to develop pin feathers that eventually unfurl into adult feathers.
+The eyes of all the chicks had fully opened, and thus they became more alert to their surroundings with open eyes.
+Their vision was not well developed initially, but it gradually improved.
+The eyes were blue.
+The feathers of the upper body parts became more prominent than on the previous days.
+Also, the down feathers start to grow that were white.
+As the nestlings grew, they started to develop pin feathers that eventually unfurl into adult feathers.
 No feather development was noticed on the lower part of their chin.
-The limbs were still naked and devoid of feather.
+The limbs were still naked and devoid of feathers.